kg-construct/survey-website/data-transformations.md

 permalink: /data-transformations/
 ---

-## Characteristics
-We derived a set of characteristics and divided them in 2 categories:

-1. Description
-2. Alignment

-### Description
-The way in which a data transformation is described such as function's body or its parameters.

-- **F1: Declarativeness**
-If the data transformations are declaratively described, considering the function body, parameter values, and return values.
-- **F2: Shareability**
-If data transformations can be shared and re-used through a common repository or library.
-- **F3: Custom data transformations**
-If custom data transformations can be described declaratively and be used with existing data transformations.

-### Alignment
-How the data transformations are aligned with mapping languages and if they can be used standalone or not.

-- **F4: Independence**
-The data transformation description depends on certain mapping languages or implementations.
-- **F5: Integration with mapping languages**
-How mapping languages integrate the data transformations, interact with them and describe them in the mapping rules.

 ## Data transformations
 In this section, we analyzed 7 data transformation approaches on 5 different characteristics to provide an overview of these approaches.